thinkb4/a-walk-in-graphql/lessons/day_06/day_06.md

 #### Schema

-- Identify and separate the SDL document into 4 documents in a per-type bases
+- Identify and separate the SDL document into 4 documents in a per-type basis
 - Here a completely arbitrary example (you can experiment different setups if you want)
   - globalSearch.gql
   - person.gql